Mar 7, 2024 | Concentration Camp

 The camp was in use until the defeat of the Axis powers in 1945.
 Many sources notwithstanding, it can be assumed that during the years of the Sachsenhausen’s existence, tens of thousands of people were held in concentrative camps, thousands of whom died as a result of inhuman living conditions, hard labor, medical experiments, and systematic annihilation.

-Situations in Sachsenhausen Concentration Camp
+Life and Conditions in Sachsenhausen Concentration Camp

 Sachsenhausen was characterised by severe and torturous conditions of every prisoner’s life.
 The prisoners were also tortured physically and psychologically and their human rights were violated.
 They slept many to a room and went hungry, worked and were torched when pleased, and always feared for their lives.